 "And ye have done worse than your fathers; for, behold, ye walk every one after the imagination of his evil heart, that they may not hearken unto me:"

 "And they said, There is no hope: but we will walk after our own devices, and we will every one do the imagination of his evil heart."

 Jeremiah 18:12, KJV

-In the New Testament, Jesus, Paul, Stephen and and a number of others exposed the wicked unbelief of their Jewish brethren to such a degree, that it cost all of them their lives sooner or later.
+In the New Testament, Jesus, the Apostle Paul, Stephen and a number of others thoroughly exposed the wicked unbelief of their Jewish brethren to such a degree, that it cost all of them their lives sooner or later.
 Consider some of their pointed words: